byAbaddon/VUE_-The_princess-s_panties_Web_SPA_site/README.md

 ### Created a project using:
 + Vue 3 Composition API
 + Vuetify 3
-+ All images are generated with Playground with AI
++ All images are generated with AI
 + consultant assistance ChatGPT

 # Game -